 First year - Your course will cover all aspects of actor training from classical theatre to the latest contemporary approaches.
 In dance training classes, you will study diverse genre from contemporary to jazz and street dance to professional repertoire.
 Performances range from a musical theatre showcase, a full scale in-house ensemble production, a contemporary dance show to a musical production at The Brewery Arts Centre.
-The course has many links in the community which means plenty of opportunity to perform in outside projects for example a Second World War Role Play Day with local primary schools and an 'After Dinner Cabaret' for the guests of The Langdale Estates.
+The course has many links in the community which means plenty of opportunity to perform in outside projects.

-Second year - This year introduces extra units which include a full scale touring children's production to rural primary schools, an audition showcase of material for drama and dance schools, a Film and Television unit, a radio theatre training unit, a performing arts entrepreneur unit, a full scale dance production and major final musical production at The Brewery Arts Centre.
+Second year - This year introduces extra units which include a full scale production of children's theatre to primary schools, an audition showcase of material for drama and dance schools, a Film and Television unit, a radio theatre training unit, a performing arts entrepreneur unit, a full scale dance production and major final musical production at The Brewery Arts Centre.

 The course also invites in outside practitioners.
 Past work has included a street theatre project with 'The Bread & Butter Theatre', which culminated in a performance to the general public in Kendal; a Hip Hop workshop with 'DecaDance' from New York and a TV workshop with Karen Henthorn from Coronation Street, as examples.

-You will require Five GCSE at Grade 4 or above, preferably including English and Drama, Dance or Similar; or a Level (First) Diploma in performance at Distinction.
+- Grade 4 / C or above in Drama, Dance or similar; or a Level (First) Diploma in performance at Distinction.

 After Your Course